 Location and Contact Information

-The Bulls Island annual archery hunts for white-tailed deer are two six-day hunts.
-This year, the hunts will be held November 4th - 9th and December 2nd - 7th.
-Hunters may arrive on the Sunday preceding the hunt to register, set up camp and scout.
+The Bulls Island white-tailed deer archery hunt in December is scheduled for December 2nd through the 7th.
+Hunters may arrive on Sunday, December 1st to register, set up camp and scout.
 Camping in the designated area is limited to participating archers.
 Due to safety concerns, camping for hunters is the only time that camping is allowed on the refuge.
 See the Cape Romain NWR hunt permit for regulations and other information.

 About Us